 Students engaging in community-based research investigate pertinent community issues through quantitative or qualitative measures.
-In the Academic Community-based Transdisciplinary (ACT) Research Fellowship, the undergraduate researcher works with a community leader and faculty mentor to develop a research project that explores various issues of importance to the community.
+In the Academic CommuniTy (ACT) Research Fellowship, the undergraduate researcher works with a community leader and faculty mentor to develop a research project that explores various issues of importance to the community.
 The results of the research are intended to inform actions for positive social change.
 Research methods may vary by discipline.
 Fellows are awarded a stipend of $4000 for full-time summer research.
-The Fellowship includes a weekly interdisciplinary seminar to discuss the progress of the research, reflect upon the experience, and learn about research ethics and social justice.
-Fellows must prepare a final report for the University Honors College, their faculty mentor, and community partner that details their research efforts and their findings.
+The Fellowship includes a weekly interdisciplinary seminar to discuss the progress of the research, reflect upon the experience, and learn about research methods and ethics.
+Fellows must prepare a publication-ready final report for PittHonors, and a distribution-ready deliverable, such as a brochure, for their community partner.

 Human Research Protection